WebCivics/PermissiveCommonsOntologiesDocs/use-cases/PeaceInfrastructureProject/TheValuesProject.md

 There’s a few components to it.

 1. The way in which the ‘[[Ontologies]]’ are handled generally.
-	a. [[Understanding Ontologies]] provides general 'non-technical' information.
+	a. [[UnderstandingOntologies]] provides general 'non-technical' information.

 2. Ideally, the moral owners of the ‘[[ValuesCredentials]]’ would be stewards of those instruments, versions of them, etc.

 3. Presently HTTP Uris are used for ontologies - DLT/DHT ontologies are useful; as such, the objective is to implement [[PermissiveCommons]].
 SeeAlso; [[PermissiveCommonsTech]]

-4.  [[Verifiable Claims & Credentials]] (including the above noted 'values credentials') are also able to be provided by providers / group entities.
+4.  [[VerifiableClaimsAndCredentials]] (including the above noted 'values credentials') are also able to be provided by providers / group entities.

 3. There are presently ‘wallets’ that are defined in a particular way, which is in-turn part of a broader ecosystem that is developing.